 The teach-in featured a panel of truth tellers who discussed how the lie that CRT is taught in Virginia schools has been used as a reactionary dog whistle.
 Panelists discussed the challenges facing educators today and how all of us can support accurate fact-based schooling.

-Dr. Andrea Kane – former superintendent for Queen Anne’s County Public Schools (MD), where she led initiatives to address systemic and overt racism.
-In 2020, Dr. Kane sent an email to parents after the murder of George Floyd, spurring controversy in that community.
-Her contract with the school system expired and she moved on to be Professor of Practice, Education Leadership at Penn Graduate School of Education.
+- Dr. Andrea Kane – former superintendent for Queen Anne’s County Public Schools (MD), where she led initiatives to address systemic and overt racism.

-With the hostile environment especially targeting LGBTQIA+ people at the Fairfax County School Board, UUCF has engaged with local activists including FCPS Pride, the Pride Liberation Project, 4 Public Education and the Fairfax County Federation of Teachers, to advocate for teaching true, inclusive history, access to materials that represent diversity, and a non-hostile supportive school environment.
-UUCF members and friends have spoken at school board meetings, organized and attended rallies outside, and we have assisted with training and providing de-escalation to help ensure a space that is as safe as possible considering the hostility directed towards LGBTQIA+ people.
+With the hostile environment especially targeting LGBTQIA+ people at the Fairfax County School Board, UUCF has engaged with local activists, including FCPS Pride, the Pride Liberation Project, 4 Public Education and the Fairfax County Federation of Teachers, to advocate for teaching true, inclusive history, access to materials that represent diversity and a non-hostile supportive school environment.
+UUCF members and friends have spoken at school board meetings, organized and attended rallies outside, and we have assisted with training and providing de-escalation to help ensure a space that is as safe as possible considering the hostility directed toward LGBTQIA+ people.